nastaran-farhadi/LLM-BBAC/README.md

-# Role Based Access Control in Large Language Models
+# Behavior Based Access Control in Large Language Models

 This is the code repository for implementing and exploring different ways to achieve role based access control in Large Language Models.
 I have tried out different methods like RAG and fine tuning.
 In RAG, a layer is being built between the user and the LLM which acts as system for role based access control.